 What about non-skiing family members?
 If you have non-skiing family members coming with you on your trip, the resorts are asking that non-skiing and non-riding guest limit their time in the lodges.
 That ensures that all skiing and riding guests with reservations can utilize the facilities.
 Non-skiers should find other things to do.
 How about any of these ideas for winter family fun beyond the ski slopes.
 Do your research this year to check on availability in advance and even make reservations if needed.
 You can never go wrong with good old snow play, sledding or building a snowman.
 We love free outdoor entertainment!

 A few other fun extras you might usually get to enjoy on the mountain are not returning.
-We love the champagne toast at Tost on the mountain and free s'mores at Northstar, and warm chocolate chip cookies at Beaver Creek, but they are canceled for now.
+We love the champagne toast at Tost on the mountain and free s'mores at Northstar, and warm chocolate chip cookies at Beaver Creek, but they are unavailable for now.
 Be sure to check ahead of time to find out what services and forms of entertainment are returning (or are temporarily suspended) at your favorite resort this year prior to your visit — things can and do change!

-Hopfully, we’ve answered any questions you have about what to expect during the Vail Resorts reopening for ski season in relation to COVID-19.
-If you need to purchase the Epic Pass (for next season once they go on sale), discount ski hotels or car rental, you can get a hoppin’ deal when booking with your little green froggy friends.
-Keep hopping back for further updates as the season progresses.
+Hopfully, we’ve answered any questions you have about what to expect during the Vail Resorts reopening for skiing in relation to COVID-19.
+If you need to purchase the Epic Pass (for next season), discount ski hotels or car rental, you can get a hoppin’ deal when booking with your little green froggy friends.